Edward Miles (Tasmanian politician)

-Edward Thomas "Teddy" Miles (1849–1944) was a businessman and politician from Van Diemen's Land, who during his long life was variously a merchant seaman, a Free Trade Party Member of the Tasmanian Parliament, a Minister in the Braddon government, and an entrepreneur.
+Edward Thomas Miles (1849–1944) was a businessman and politician from Van Diemen's Land, who during his long life was variously a merchant seaman, a Free Trade Party Member of the Tasmanian Parliament, a Minister in the Braddon government, and an entrepreneur.

 Life

 Miles was born in Hobart Town, Van Diemen's Land (Tasmania) in 1849.
 He worked on ships trading with India, China and South Africa, and after 1879 commanded a series of ships trading the Tasmanian East Coast.
 He was elected to the Tasmanian lower house of Parliament, the House of Assembly, in December 1893 for the Electoral district of Glamorgan and held that electorate until 1899.
 In 1900 he successfully contested the Electoral district of Hobart, but resigned after a matter of weeks to pursue business interests.
 Miles served briefly as Minister for Lands and Works in the Braddon government between May and October in 1899.